You want to keep your Dahchsund healthy so you may be wondering what the best supplements are.

 A Joint Supplement

-There are several high-quality supplements that I trust and I think that rotating them, along with any others that sound promising, gives Chester and Gretel added benefits (because each one contains a little something different or varying amounts of the best stuff).
+There are several high-quality supplements that I trust and I think that rotating them, along with any others that sound promising, gives my Dachshunds added benefits (because each one contains a little something different or varying amounts of the best stuff).

 Hemp CBD (Cannabidiol)

 CBD for pets is all the rage right now.
 It is touted as somewhat of a cure-all.